sachinlubana26/stocks/README.md

         commands can be:

-        info:     used to retrieve stocks infromation
+        info:     used to retrieve stocks information
         help:     used to print the usage guide

 ```